MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120731-types-of-failover-operations-in-hyper-v-replica-part-ii-planned-failover.md

 PFO does the following

   * Performs pre-requisite checks to ensure the operation can succeed.
 These pre-requisite checks are:
-    * As PFO is a “planned” activity with zero data, the primary virtual machine should be shut down before initiating the operation.
+    * As PFO is a "planned" activity with zero data, the primary virtual machine should be shut down before initiating the operation.
     * Once the VM is failed over in the replica site, Hyper-V Replica starts replicating the changes back to the primary server.
 For this to work, the primary server should be configured to receive replication from the Hyper-V Replica Broker on the replica side if the replica is a cluster or the replica server if the replica is a standalone.
   * Sends the last set of tracked changes which ensures zero data loss.
   * Reverses the direction of replication – so if you were replicating from **_Cluster-P_** (on the primary site) ** __** to **_Cluster-R_** (on the replica site), then the replication will happen from **_Cluster-R_** to **_Cluster-P_**.
 The primary virtual machine will become the replica virtual machine and vice-versa and all the recovery points are merged.
 This step is done at the end of PFO.